Version 0.59.0

 Note

-In trCAD, all angles are given in radian units.
+In trCAD, all angles are given in radians.
 The function rad() can be used to convert degrees into radiants.

 Another basic transformation is the scaling of an object.
 There are four constructors for scaling: one for scaling uniformly into all directions, one for scaling unevenly into the three coordinate directions X, Y and Z and two constructors for scaling around a shifted coordinate offset.
-The first constructor simply takes one floating point value as an argument:
+The first constructor simply takes one floating point value as an argument.
+It applies a uniform scaling with this scaling value:

 Example